xdavidel/dwl/README.md

 - keycode - use key code for bindings instead of key symbols.
 - numlock - enable numlock / capslock on startup.
 - attachbottom - new clients will be added to the bottom of the stack.
+- shiftview - move a client in the stack.

 ## Building dwl